mcvollberg/github.io/_pages/research.md

 People systematically distort the social consequences of their own actions in self-serving ways — selfish individuals downplay the harm of their choices while generous individuals exaggerate their sacrifice.
-Crucially, distortions that make selfish actions appear less damaging spread more readily than those favoring generosity, with implications for collective action problems from climate change to social welfare.
+My research shows that these distortions are differentially contagious: construals that make selfish actions appear less damaging spread more readily than those favoring generosity.
+This asymmetric social contagion has concrete implications for collective action, from climate inaction to erosion of welfare norms.

 **Affect and learning in social behavior**